World Council of Churches: Claims of infiltration and influence by the KGB

 It is claimed the KGB has infiltrated and influenced past WCC councils and policy.
 In 1992, Father Gleb Yakunin, a vice Chairman of a Russian parliamentary commission that investigated the activities of the KGB, citing verbatim KGB reports, claimed that its Fifth Directorate was actively involved in influencing WCC policy from 1967 to 1989.
 For example, in the 1983 WCC General Assembly in Vancouver, one cited document described the presence and activities of 47 KGB agents to secure the election of an "acceptable" candidate as General Secretary.
 The Mitrokhin Archive reveals more about the depth of the penetration and influence wielded by the KGB over the WCC.
-Metropolitan Nikidim was a KGB agent, codenamed ADAMANT, who served as one of six WCC Presidents from 1975 until his death.
+Metropolitan Nikodim was a KGB agent, codenamed SVYATOSLAV, who served as one of six WCC Presidents from 1975 until his death.
 His earlier intervention had resulted in the WCC making no comment on the invasion of Czechoslovakia.
 As a result of his influence and that of other agents, it is claimed the USSR was rarely publicly criticised.
 In 1989, copies of the KGB documents claim "the WCC executive and central committee adopted public statements (eight) and messages (three)" which corresponded to its own political direction.
 Appeals from suffering dissidents both from within the Russian Orthodox Church and Protestants were ignored in 1983.
 Metropolitan Aleksi Ridiger of Tallinn and Estonia was repeatedly alleged to be a KGB agent codenamed DROZDOV, who in 1988 was awarded an honorary citation for services to the KGB by its chairman.
 Despite official disavowals, The Guardian described the evidence as "compelling".
 In 1990 he became Alexius II, the 15th Patriarch of the Russian Orthodox Church.
 Upon his death in 2008, the WCC's official tribute, by its Council officers, described him as "courageous", "supportive and constructive" and the recipient of "abundant blessing", no reference was made to the allegations.